mania-code/cluster-redis/README.md

 This contains shell scripts to automate the setup of a Redis cluster using Minikube and Helm.
 The following instructions guide you through the setup process and the usage of each script.

-Prerequisites

-Minikube installed and configured.
-Helm v3.x installed.
-Podman installed (or Docker, if preferred).

 Steps
 1. Cluster Setup